-This section presents an overview of the UWP for the coming year.
+This section presents an overview of the overall work program for the coming year.
 It presents the estimated total staffing requirements and costs to carry out the identified work activities and includes a line item budget.
 Also included is a summary of anticipated funding by source and project.